 UCLA Lifts Indoor Mask Mandate

-The University of California, Los Angeles has lifted its indoor mask mandate, but still "strongly encouraged" people to wear a mask when indoors at UCLA.
+The University of California, Los Angeles, has lifted its indoor mask mandate, but the university still “strongly encouraged” people to wear a mask when indoors at UCLA.

 Trending Stories